freealise/freealise.github.io/README.md

 train AI on Sefaria -> blog [sefaria, opensiddur]<br/>
-can be secular and assist a writer or make IF [project gutenberg], legislation based on precedent, detect propaganda or corruption (if has enough data https://smlouvy.gov.cz/), trade stocks
+can be secular and assist a writer or make IF [project gutenberg], legislation based on precedent, detect propaganda or corruption (if has enough data https://smlouvy.gov.cz/), trade stocks.<br/>
+can find data on its own by googling and spidering ?